Working from home: more flexibility

 4. Tools in the home office

-A whole range of tools and technical aids make it easier to work from home.
-These include, among others:
+A whole range of tools and technical aids can make it easier to work from home.
+Here is a list for you:

 - Messenger / Team chat tools